fkirc/attranslate/README.md

 ## High Performance

-If some of the strings have already been translated, then attranslate won't translate them again.
+If some texts have already been translated, then `attranslate` won't translate them again.
 This does not only speedup your workflow, but also saves cost for paid translation services.

 ## Fast Integration